Taj Mahal: You Don't Have To Go Home, But You've Got To Get Out Of Here (In 3 Hours)

 Dimri added that with more visitors streaming in each day, the new rule will help ensure "the movement of visitors can be regulated."

 The UNESCO World Heritage Site is located in the northern city of Agra, along the banks of the Yamuna River.
-Seventeenth Century Mughal Emperor Shah Jahan ordered the construction of the white marble mausoleum in memory of his late wife.
+Seventeenth century Mughal Emperor Shah Jahan ordered the construction of the white marble mausoleum in memory of his late wife.

 Legend has it that Mumtaz Mahal died in childbirth in 1631 and while on her deathbed she made her husband vow to build her the world's most beautiful tomb.